AhmeddEmad7/Interactive_Sampling_and_Recovery_Studio/README.md

   - Analyze blood pressure oscillations in synthetic arterial pulsation signals.
   - Investigate how sampling frequency impacts the accuracy of oscillation detection.
   - Introduce additive noise to simulate clinical interference in blood pressure monitoring.

-## A Glimpse Into the Future of Medical Signal Processing

-[Insert screenshots, GIFs, or video snippets showcasing Medisampler in action, particularly in medical contexts.]

-## Installation

-[Provide step-by-step instructions on how to install and run Medisampler for your medical signal processing needs.]

 ## Contributors